ePascalC/CheckPluginForTranslation/README.md

 Checks that will be performed:
 * Plugin slug and base folder are reachable
-* Readme.txt in /trunk
+* Readme in /trunk or /tags
   * Find the 'Required at least' and 'Stable Tag'
-  * _Make sure 'Tested up to' is not over 'Required at least' (still to be done)_
+  * Make sure 'Tested up to' is not over 'Required at least'
 * Versions under /tags
 * Find the main php file
   * Find Text Domain